mekha03/HackEDBeta-2022/README.md

 **Running Instructions:**

   1.
-     i) In your Python Editior, do to project settings and add 'pygame' as an interpeter since it doens't automatically come with Python
+     i) In your Python Editor, go to project settings and add 'pygame' as an interpeter since it doens't automatically come with Python

      ii) Or type 'pip install pygame' (no quotations) into your command line